 The College was the first in the city to integrate virtual reality into its courses.
 Likewise, it stands out for cutting-edge collaborative classrooms, with ergonomic, state-of-the-art furniture.

-LaSalle College also houses a technological laboratory called Techno-Espace.
-A hub for expertise and research designed to fit the needs of the technical fashion industry, it helps broaden Canadian knowledge in this field.
+LaSalle College also houses a technological laboratory called Techno-Espace, a hub for expertise and research designed to fit the needs of the technical fashion industry.

 True to its founder’s values, LaSalle College places entrepreneurship at the core of its mission.